-Wax hoks en Shqalawin means “Open Your Hearts” and it’s both the name and theme for the gala celebration kicking off the Talking Stick Festival for 2018.
-The event took place at the Roundhouse at 181 Roundhouse Mews and includes entertainment, a buffet dinner and cash bar.
+Wax hoks en Shqalawin means “Open Your Hearts” and it’s both the name and theme for the gala celebration kicking off the Talking Stick Festival for 2019.
+The event takes place at the Roundhouse at 181 Roundhouse Mews and includes entertainment and a buffet dinner.

 Click Wax hoks en Shqalawin for details.